rayshan/ga-extractor/README.md

 Ensure tests pass: `npm test`

-TODO: all tests are integration tests and go against live GA API server.
+TODO: all tests are integration tests and execute against live GA API server.
 Docs on fixtures needed for testing coming soon.
 In the mean time you can submit a PR and owner will manually test.

 Build .js for distribution: `npm build`